Overcoming Disrespect in Medicine: Protecting Physician Dignity

 What’s more, employed physicians may have little say into whether threatening patients can be dismissed from their practices.

 And at the intersection of patient and administrative stress are the widely published patient satisfaction scores.
-Despite these scores having little relevance to patient outcomes, physicians are increasingly required to perform in such a way as to meet an arbitrarily defined level of satisfaction.
-Consequently, this may undermine their ability to do their best work.
+While these scores often have no relevance to patient outcomes, they’ve become yet another pressure point, pushing physicians to prioritize arbitrary expectations over doing their best work.

 Although physicians are tasked with regular training in sensitivity and respect for patients and employees, they get little instruction in how to protect their own dignity.
 Often physicians are advised to just let it go.